 - Rattling: A rattling sound may be a normal part of your system cooling down.
 However, you should be concerned if the rattling sound is new, as it could also indicate a loose part.

-Call the friendly experts at JW Heating & Air to find out more about our heating services in Los Angeles.
+Call the friendly experts at JW Heating and Air to find out more about our heating services in Los Angeles.